Thambatty

 Thambatty is a village which is 11 km from Ooty in Tamil Nadu, India.
 It is surrounded by mountains and tea estates.
-Tea gardens with good crops, strawberry fields and vegetable cultivated lands are present in this village.
-It is scenic and has hosted movie shootings.
+Local agriculture includes tea gardens, and strawberries and vegetables are cultivated.
+It has hosted movie shootings.

-The heart of the village is surrounded by temples.
-Every year people celebrate Mari habba, which is a wonderful springtime fest in Thambatty.
-Loving hearts of Thambatty, who were scattered throughout India and the world for education and work, return to celebrate this festival.
-After worship and blessings from God, this habba continues with badaga songs, masti badaga dance, badaga play, tasty food and drinks, and socialising.
-Home-made foods like "Thupadittu" (made of maida and ghee), "Rava laddoo", mixture, vada, paiyasam, etc., are special for this festival.
+The centre of the village is surrounded by temples.
+Every year people celebrate Mari habba, which is a springtime fest in Thambatty.
+People from the village return for the festival, and involves worship, badaga songs, masti badaga dance, badaga play, food and drinks, and socialising.
+Home-made foods like "Thupadittu" (made of maida and ghee), "Rava laddoo", mixture, vada, paiyasam, etc., are specialties of the festival.